-While most readers, commenters, and Twitterati agreed with my take on the uselessness of OSPF areas and inter-area summarization in 21st century, a few of them pointed out that in practice, the theory and practice are not the same.
-Unfortunately, most of those counterexamples failed due to broken implementations or vendor “optimizations”.
+While most readers, commenters, and Twitterati agreed with my take on the uselessness of OSPF areas and inter-area summarization in the 21st century, a few of them pointed out that in practice, the theory and practice are not the same.
+Unfortunately, most counterexamples failed due to broken implementations or vendor “optimizations.”

 Broken OSPF Implementation

-They tried using BGP and the problem disappeared, proving that it must have been a broken OSPF implementation.
+They tried using BGP, and the problem disappeared, proving it must have been a broken OSPF implementation.

 - Use BGP;

 - Use stub areas, either with aggressive summarization or as totally stubby areas (no inter-area routes inserted into an area).